 Getting to Kanha in style

 Miraculously, in the end, the bus did come.
 And I was the only passenger.
 We drove for ages.
-The moon was huge and low in the sky as we drove through the forest.
-There were no lights of human habitation, no light at all, just the moon.
+The moon was huge and hang low in the sky, as we drove through the forest.
+There were no lights of human settlement, no light at all, just the moon.

 And then we suddenly stopped.
 I felt a pang of worry.
 I was absolutely and totally mentally exhausted.
-I have lost the line between simply odd and not real at all.
+I have lost the line between the simply odd and the not real at all.
 It seemed like I was living in the world, where my previous knowledge of life did not apply.
-Anything could be real at the same time as everything could be not so real.
+Anything could be real, and at the same time as anything could be an illusion.

-Yet some instincts from the old, familiar life still remained and I felt a little bit uneasy about being alone on the bus with two strange men, driving with them through the wilderness at night, and I definitely felt uneasy about suddenly stopping without any apparent reason.
+Yet some instincts from the old, familiar life still remained, and I felt a little bit uneasy about being alone on the bus with two strange men, driving through the wilderness at night.
+And I definitely felt uneasy about suddenly stopping with no apparent reason.

 At long last, we arrived at Katya village on the outskirts of Kanha Reserve.
-I was so grateful to these two people that ran the bus for over 3 hours in the middle of the night just for me, that I offered them some extra money.
+I felt so grateful to these two people that ran the bus for over 3 hours in the middle of the night just for me.
+I offered them some extra money.
 My 30 rupee bus fare wouldn’t even cover a fraction of the petrol they would have used for the return journey.
 But the conductor politely refused.